Declaration of Aboriginal Places in NSW

 An overview of Aboriginal Places in NSW comprises a short history, types of Places and numbers of Places declared to 2011.

-The NSW Atlas of Aboriginal Places provides detailed information including a map, photos, location information, gazettal notices, and an explanation of the significance for each of the declared Aboriginal Places.
+The State Heritage Inventory is a list of heritage items in New South Wales including Aboriginal Places.
+Search for detailed information including maps, photos, location information, gazettal notices, and an explanation of the significance for each of the declared Aboriginal Place.

 The Office of Environment and Heritage (OEH) strongly welcomes nominations for Aboriginal Places supported by the local Aboriginal community, as Aboriginal people are the main determinants of Aboriginal cultural significance.
 OEH will support the Aboriginal community in considering:

 - the risks to and ways of enhancing a site’s cultural values